nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

     ![](nx_asset://d435ccfb-4624-4e6f-8ca9-91c440b856b9 ?w=350,border=true)

-When edits are made to repository content using the Connector, users in InDesign who have placed the content will be notified that updates are available.
+When edits are made to repository content using the connector, users in InDesign who have placed the content will be notified that updates are available.

 <!--## Known limitations